AlexDuperre/PCRN/README.md

 #### SphereResLayer:

 The SphereResLayer works the same as the PlaneresLayer except that its parameters have different signification.
 The parameters a,b,c here represent the center of the sphere while d represents the radius of the sphere.
-It is then important that we enforce this point to be within the unit cube containing the depth image.
-The residuals are then computed by calculating the distance of each points to the center of the sphere and by then subtracting the radius d.
+It is important that we enforce this point to be within the unit cube containing the depth image.
+The residuals are computed by calculating the distance of each points to the center of the sphere and by subtracting the radius d.

 #### CylResLayer:

 The CylResLayer works the same as the other except that it uses more parameters to define the cylinder.
 The first three parameters, a,b,c represent a point in the unit cube containing the depth image.
 The three next parameters, d,e,f represent the slope of the 3D line starting from the initial point and the last parameter, g, represents the radius of the cylinder.
-The residuals are finally computed by calculating the smallest distance of each point to the 3D line and then subtracting the radius g.
+The residuals are computed by calculating the smallest distance of each point to the 3D line and subtracting the radius g.

 Every ResLayer ‘s forward method takes as input a tensor of shape [batch_size, height*width,3].
 This tensor contains every (x, y, z) point in the image and uses this format to ease the residual calculation.
 As mentioned before, the output of each ResLayer is a residual image.

-Then, three ResLayers of the same kind are called within a ResBlock.
+Three ResLayers of the same kind are called within a ResBlock.
 The ResBlock concatenate the outputs of the three ResLayers along the channel dimension and passes the result to a small ConvNet which further process the residuals.
 It has been found that the best activation for this ConvNet block is the tanh function.
 The output of the ResBlock is a feature map containing 16 channels.

-When building the first part of the PCRN algorithm, the ResidualNet, a ResBlock is initialized for each type of shapes (plane,sphere,cylinder).
+When building the first part of the PCRN algorithm, the ResidualNet, a ResBlock is initialized for each type of primitives (plane,sphere,cylinder).
 In the forward pass, each of the ResBlock outputs tensor of the following shape [batch_size, 16, height, width].
 These tensors are again concatenated along the channel dimension, resulting in a tensor of shape [batch_size, 48, height, width].

-The result of ResidualNet is then feed to the popular ResNext101-32x4d.
-The ResNext101-32x4d network must firstly be modified to receive the 48 channel images as input and output a 55-dimensional vector.
+The result of ResidualNet is feed to the popular ResNext101-32x4d.
+The ResNext101-32x4d network must firstly be modified to receive the 48 channel images as input and output a 55-dimensional vector (for ShapeNet).
 The procedure to achieve this is located in the PCRN method.
 The pretrained ResNext101-32x4d model is initially loaded to make use of the pretrained feature extractor before applying the modifications mentioned above.
 A visual representation of the model is shown in Figure 1.

 Lastly, another feature is added to the model to make sure that the desired shape’s parameters stay between zero and one (i.e. the center of the sphere stays inside the unit cube).
 We define a class object called WeightClipper that contains the following methods: